donomii/racketprogs/xsh/README.md

 A cross platform shell and scripting language.

 A homoiconic functional scripting language that works by tree reduction.

+Focusses on being pleasant to debug and introspect.

+It's not Lisp.

 ## Examples

     set greet "Hello world"